Mueang Fa Daet Song Yang: Phases of occupation

 When this site was excavated in 1991 it was discovered that there were two phases of occupation.
 The first phase took place during the so-called “iron age” and the second during the early Dvaravati period.
 The first phase was dated to around 300 BC-AD 200 determined from radiocarbon dating of charcoal samples from multiple burial sites.
 Burials found from this time period were extended burials placed on a western alignment and possessed no grave goods.
-The second phase was during the Dvaravati period which included burials in the primary and secondary burials.
-Both types of burials from this phase included burials graves with the primary ones including things such as pottery, bracelets, beads, etc. The secondary burials were unique in that they had boxes with bones and ashes inside.
+The second phase falls in the Dvaravati period and includes both primary and secondary burials.
+Graves of both types occur in this phase, the primary ones holding goods such as pottery, bracelets and beads.
+The secondary burials were unique in that they had boxes with bones and ashes inside.
+Miriam Stark notes that sixth- to eleventh-century Dvaravati sites in northeast Thailand are commonly built on Iron Age predecessors.

+The same excavation has also been read as giving three periods rather than two.
+On Stephen A. Murphy's account of the reports, occupation runs continuously from about 300 BCE.
+A proto-historic period follows, of about the 2nd to the 6th century CE, dated on radiocarbon and on the pottery.
+A historic period of the 7th to 11th centuries is then associated with Dvaravati culture.
+He takes the recognition of a proto-historic phase as a departure from the standard Thai periodisation, and as support for treating the 4th to 6th centuries as a transition between late prehistory and Dvaravati.
+He also describes the site as the largest moated settlement on the Khorat Plateau and the one with the most substantial Buddhist remains in the region.